The Clear Edge

 What it looks like:

-Your energy hits 4 out of 10, and you keep pushing.
-You tell yourself you’ll finish this task first, then take a break.
-The break never happens.
-You grind through the next two hours at depleted energy, producing work that takes twice as long and requires twice the revision.
+Your energy hits 4 out of 10 and you keep pushing.
+You tell yourself you’ll finish this task first, then take a break, but the break never happens.
+You grind through the next two hours at depleted energy, producing work that takes twice as long and needs twice the revision.

 Why it happens:

-Founders are trained to push through.
-“Discipline” gets celebrated.
+Founders are trained to push through because “discipline” gets celebrated.
 But discipline applied at depleted energy doesn’t produce better work—it produces worse work while burning through recovery capacity you don’t have.

 How to avoid:

 Build the circuit breaker into your system before you need it.
-When energy hits 4 out of 10, stop.
-Switch to a low-value task or activate a recovery ritual.
-No decision required in the moment.
-The rule is already made.
+When energy hits 4 out of 10, stop and switch to a low-value task or activate a recovery ritual.
+No decision required in the moment because the rule is already made.

 One consultant tracked her output quality across 60 days.
-Work done at energy 7-8 out of 10 took an average of 45 minutes per task.
-The same tasks done at energy 3-4 out of 10 took 85 minutes.
-The circuit breaker didn’t cost her time.
-It saved it.
+Work done at energy 7-8 out of 10 took an average of 45 minutes per task, while the same tasks done at energy 3-4 out of 10 took 85 minutes.
+The circuit breaker didn’t cost her time—it saved it.

 Mistake 2: No Recovery Built Into the Schedule